 Here is a good product that you may want to try if you have a dog with pruritus:

 This remedy is effective in relieving pain and itching caused by skin problems such as hives, eczema, mange, and other skin irritations commonly found in dogs.

 Relieve Dog Itching by Supplements

 The following supplements are essential to health skin conditions in dogs.
 If your dog has itchy skin, include these supplements in your dog’s daily diet:

-A good source of EFAs is fish oil, such as this Only Natural Pet Salmon Oil.
+A good source of EFAs is fish oil, such as salmon oil.

-- Vitamins A, C and E: These antioxidant vitamins are good for the skin.
-In addition to boosting the immune system. vitamin A promotes sore healing; vitamin C relieves symptoms of allergies: and vitamin E is anti-inflammatory.
+These antioxidant vitamins are good for the skin.
+In addition to boosting the immune system, vitamin A promotes sore healing, vitamin C relieves symptoms of allergies, and vitamin E is anti-inflammatory.

 Other Suggestions to Relieve Dog Itching

 It is difficult to prevent dog itch; however, you can do quite a few things to help your dog manage the itchiness and provide some relief.
 For example:

 - Feed your dog a high quality natural diet that is preservative- and additive-free.